Qoosim/vet-clinic-db/README.md

 ## Set Up

-Setup postgresql on your machine by following the steps from this [site]('https://www.linuxcapable.com/how-to-install-and-configure-postgresql-on-ubuntu-20-04/') or this [site]('https://techviewleo.com/how-to-install-postgresql-database-on-ubuntu/').
+Setup postgresql on your machine by following the steps from this [site](https://www.linuxcapable.com/how-to-install-and-configure-postgresql-on-ubuntu-20-04/) or this [site](https://techviewleo.com/how-to-install-postgresql-database-on-ubuntu/).

 After a successful installation and configuration, you need to create a role(i.e user) and a database to create your tables.
 Run below commands to get started:

-`sudo su - postgress` to start postgresql
+- `sudo su - postgress`: To start postgresql
-`createuser -P username` to create a username (enter any name of your choice);
+- `createuser -P username`: To create a username (enter any name of your choice);
 create a password and confirm it at the prompt terminal;
-`createdb dbname -O username` to create the database under the authority of the usename used `exit` to logout from the postgresql
+- `createdb dbname -O username`: To create the database under the authority of the usename used
+- `exit` to logout from the postgresql
-`psql -h 127.0.0.1 -U username dbname` to set port for your db to run and it would open up your db for you where you can start create tables and operations on you db;
+- `psql -h 127.0.0.1 -U username dbname`: To set port for your db to run and it would open up your db for you where you can start create tables and operations on you db;

 ### Useful postgres commands